rodrigosqrt3/taxodist/README.md

 ## Data source

 All lineage data is sourced from **The Taxonomicon** (taxonomy.nl), based on *Systema Naturae 2000* by S.J.
 Brands (1989 onwards).
-The Taxonomicon provides exceptionally deep lineage resolution — typically 50–80 nodes for well-studied taxa — substantially exceeding other programmatic sources such as the Open Tree of Life.
+The Taxonomicon provides exceptionally deep lineage resolution, substantially exceeding other programmatic sources.

 Please cite The Taxonomicon in any published work:

 > Brands, S.J.
 (1989 onwards). *Systema Naturae 2000*.
 Amsterdam, The Netherlands.
 Retrieved from The Taxonomicon, http://taxonomicon.taxonomy.nl.

-## License

-CC BY-NC 4.0 — free for non-commercial use with attribution.